samroux/w2017_ecse425_g7/README.md

 -> Send RAW data to Nucleo using UART

+-> Send push button status to Nucleo using UART

 -> Receive Processed Data from Nucleo using UART

 -> Output processed Accelerometer Data on DAC